 West Nile virus (WNV) is a potentially serious illness spread by the bite of an infected mosquito.
 Experts believe WNV is established as a seasonal epidemic in North America that flares up in the summer and continues into the fall.

 The majority of people infected by WNV never experience symptoms.
 Approximately 20 percent of individuals will experience mild illness, with symptoms that can include fever, headache, muscle pains and a rash.
 Less than one percent of people infected with WNV become seriously ill.
 Severe symptoms can include the sudden onset of a high fever, a stiff neck, extreme muscle weakness, tremors or convulsions, or disorientation.
 Find more information from the Wisconsin Department of Health Services here.

 Below is additional information and links regarding WNV, including prevention measures, tracking, and clinical guidance.

 Preventing the spread of West Nile virus

 Dead birds may be an indicator of West Nile virus activity.
 If you find a dead or sick bird, report it to the Wisconsin Dead Bird Hotline at (800) 433-1610.
-The Wisconsin Dead Bird Hotline will be available for callers starting May 1, 2014 through October 31, 2014.
+The Wisconsin Dead Bird Hotline will be available for callers sesonally from approximately May through October.

 Click here to go to CDC's WNV: Information and Guidance for Clinicians web page.